wylazakaria/acme-accounting/README.md

 Every user has a `role`, which defines what this user does in the company.
 There might be multiple users with the same role.

-We create and assign `tickets` to users.
+We create `tickets` in a company and assign them to users.

 Every ticket has
 1. Type - defines the work that should be done by the user
 2. Single assignee - the user
 3. Category - every type is under a particular category
-4. Status: open or resolved
+4. Status - open or resolved

 **Endpoints**

 - `GET  api/v1/tickets`    - returns all tickets in the system.
 Without pagination.
 This is only for creating logic testing.
 - `POST api/v1/tickets`    - creates a ticket.
-It accepts type and `companyId`
+It accepts `type` and `companyId`
 - `GET  api/v1/report`     - starts the processing of existing data and builds a report.